sus-unn/bl2d/README.md

 Animation Drawing In Blender

-Current Version is 0.006.001d dev branch alpha
+Current Version is 0.006.001d alpha

 Before you use